petershin/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/configuring-cross-region-disaster-recovery.md

     ![Check the VPN status for your DR environment to confirm that it is properly connected.](./configuring-cross-region-disaster-recovery/images/05.png)

     If the appropriate VPN is not connected, set up the connection.
-See [Connecting a VPN Server to DXP Cloud](../infrastructure-and-operations/networking/connecting-a-vpn-server-to-dxp-cloud.md) for more information.
+See [Connecting a VPN Server to Liferay Cloud](../infrastructure-and-operations/networking/connecting-a-vpn-server-to-dxp-cloud.md) for more information.

 1. Log onto your DXP instance (using the IP address, since the custom domain does not yet point to the DR environment).